Shivaraj2003/CodeQuest/Day18/AP/README.md

 ## Problem Statement

-You are tasked with writing a program that generates the first `x` terms of an arithmetic progression (AP) with a specific rule.
+Write a program that generates the first `x` terms of an arithmetic progression (AP) with a specific rule.
 In your code, you'll be generating the terms using the formula `3*i + 2`, and you want to skip terms that are divisible by 4.

 ## Example